About Elkhart Art League

 In 1966, the League raised funds to remodel the former dressing room building of High Dive Park at 511-C Baldwin St. The building was leased the building through the Elkhart Parks and Recreation Department for use as our headquarters and class rooms until 2015.

-In 2015, the Elkhart Art League moved to its current location inside the former train station in downtown Elkhart.
+In 2015, the Elkhart Art League moved to its current location in the west end of the train depot in Elkhart.

 Our dedicated team of artist leaders is committed to ensuring that the Elkhart Art League continues to positively impact our community.